esotericpig/init_copy/README.md

 - `dup`
 - `clone`

-Then in `initialize_copy`, use one of these methods that it also defines:
+Then in your `initialize_copy`, use one of these methods that it also defines:

 - `copy`
 - `safe_copy`